-In this tutorial, we assume that you have a commercial or trial subscription for Jmix Studio.
+In this tutorial, we assume that you have a commercial or trial subscription to Jmix Studio Premium.
 The Studio subscription gives access to visual editors and code generation capabilities that save time and help to learn Jmix features.

-When you run Jmix Studio for the first time, it automatically obtains a trial subscription which is valid for 28 days.
+When you run Jmix Studio for the first time, you should log in to the Jmix account, and after that a trial subscription for 28 days is activated.
 After it expires, you will be able to use the free version of Studio or purchase a commercial subscription.

 Run IntelliJ IDEA with Jmix Studio plugin installed, switch to the Projects tab and click New Project: